 Other solutions?

 Of course, my view is just one of many.
 There are other, usually more expensive solutions.
-For example, instead of importing a backup afterwards, you can make a copy of the site beforehand(staging concept as with Raidboxes, in addition to the WordPress backups) and use it to carry out all possible updates and tests.
+For example, instead of importing a backup afterwards, a copy of the site can be made beforehand(staging concept as with Raidboxes, in addition to the WordPress backups) and all possible updates and tests can be carried out with it.
 If everything goes well during the test, the updates can then also be installed on the live site.
 Then, of course, (usually) completely automatically and without raising any hackles.

 My conclusion